Noriller/easy-tailwind/README.md

 ### Use Objects

-This is what you were waiting for, objects were the the keys are applied to whatever the value is, even nested structures.
+This is what you were waiting for, objects where the keys are applied to whatever the value is, even nested structures.

 Example: